vvv-school/assignment_collatz-conjecture/README.md

 # Assignment
 We ask you to design a **distributed client/server computing architecture** (see the figure below) whose plumbing is based on YARP to progressively verify the **Collatz conjecture**.
-The clients will thus perform concurrent verifications running on a cluster of computers.
+The clients will thus perform concurrent verification running on a cluster of computers.

 ![architecture](/misc/architecture.png)